shorn/zinc/doc/running-own-infra.md

       built the client, there won't be anthing in there at this point

 ## Configure Google dev console and Cognito Google credentials
+**WARNING**: sections below are out of date now that I've implemented Github and direct IDP sign-ins, needs to be updated.

 * configure credentials and consent screen in Google dev console
     * There are some instructions here: https://aws-cdk.com/cognito-google/ but Google change this UI frequently.
 The key things you need to set up are: